 DUI Rules & Regulations

-Notable changes in DUI penalties in the State of Pennsylvania demand attention from drunk drivers.
-At Logue Law Group, our expertise allows us to closely track these updates, revealing an unfavorable outlook for those who choose to drink and drive recklessly.
-It is important to recognize that even the influence of certain prescription drugs, when prescribed by a doctor, can result in a DUI charge.
-Stay informed to stay safe.
+Attention Drunk Drivers!
+Brace yourself for significant changes in DUI penalties in the State of Pennsylvania.
+The Logue Law Group, as experts in this field, carefully monitors these updates.
+Unfortunately, the outlook is not promising for those who make the reckless decision to drink and drive.
+It’s worth noting that even the influence of certain prescription drugs, when prescribed by your doctor, can lead to a DUI charge.

 October 3, 2017

-In August 2017, Pennsylvania implemented significant changes to its DUI laws, specifically targeting first-time offenders.
-Now, individuals charged with their initial DUI offense are required to install a special device in their vehicles.
-This device actively measures their Blood Alcohol Content (BAC) before permitting ignition.
-Offenders are responsible for bearing the cost of this ignition interlock device, which analyzes the driver’s breath and only allows vehicle activation if the BAC remains below the legal limit of .08%.
-Additionally, the device provides multiple attempts for accuracy, allowing a five-minute hold if the initial BAC is too high, and triggering a thirty-minute lockout period after a second unsuccessful attempt.
+Pennsylvania introduced noteworthy changes to its DUI laws, effective August 2017.
+These changes put first-time offenders in the spotlight.
+Now, individuals facing their initial DUI offense must install a special device in their vehicles.
+This device actively checks for Blood Alcohol Content (BAC) before allowing the ignition to start.
+Offenders bear the cost of this ignition interlock device, which examines the breath of the driver and permits vehicle activation only when the BAC is below the legal limit of .08%.
+Moreover, the device provides multiple attempts for accuracy.
+If the BAC is too high on the first try, the ignition interlock holds it for five minutes.
+A second unsuccessful attempt triggers a thirty-minute lockout period.

-Previously, a first-time DUI conviction resulted in an automatic year-long suspension of the driver’s license.
-However, under the new law, individuals who refuse to submit to a blood-alcohol test during their initial offense have the option to install the interlock device.
-After serving a six-month license suspension, regardless of its original duration, they can regain their driving privileges.
-Prior to this change, refusing a blood-alcohol test led to a suspension period ranging from one to 18 months.
+Previously, a first-time DUI conviction would automatically result in a year-long driver’s license suspension.
+Under the new law, individuals who refuse to submit to a blood-alcohol test during their first offense can install the interlock device and regain driving privileges after serving a six-month license suspension, regardless of its original duration.
+Previously, this action led to a suspension of anywhere between one to 18 months.

-To prevent any attempts to trick the system, the device now conducts random tests while the vehicle is in motion, with the driver present.
-This “rolling re-test” ensures the integrity of the process.
+To bolster the system’s resistance against any cheating attempts, the device now conducts random tests while the vehicle is in motion, with the driver at the wheel.
+This dynamic “rolling re-test” enhances the integrity of the process.

-The change in the law has been primarily motivated by the large number of individuals whose job security was compromised due to suspended licenses.
-These individuals faced challenges finding transportation to work, which resulted in lost employment opportunities, reduced working hours, and financial hardships.
-Consequently, many resorted to driving with suspended licenses, further exacerbating their legal and financial burdens.
+The change in the law has been driven by the significant number of individuals whose job security suffered due to suspended licenses.
+The inability to find transportation to work resulted in lost employment opportunities, reduced working hours, and financial hardships for these offenders.
+As a consequence, many resorted to driving with suspended licenses, further exacerbating their legal and financial burdens.

-Moreover, beyond the scope of livelihood and financial concerns, parents whose licenses were suspended due to DUI offenses often experienced the heartbreak of missing out on family events and being unable to actively participate in their children’s activities.
+Additionally, beyond the realm of livelihood and monetary concerns, parents with suspended licenses due to DUI offenses often experienced the distressing absence from important family events and were unable to actively participate in their children’s activities.

-Additionally, driving without a license and committing aggravated assault will lead to increased penalties.
+Additionally, if a person causes a fatality while driving under the influence, they may face a first-degree felony charge, accompanied by an additional five years of imprisonment.
+The new legislation also increases penalties for driving without a license and committing aggravated assault.
 Specifically, the prison term for aggravated assault is extended by two years.

-The new law also imposes higher fines and jail terms for driving under suspension resulting from a previous DUI.
-For a first offense, the conviction carries a minimum of $500 in fines and a maximum of 60 days in jail.
-A second offense mandates a minimum jail term of 90 days, coupled with a $1,000 fine.
+Moreover, the updated law brings about higher fines and jail terms for driving under suspension resulting from a previous DUI.
+For a first offense, a conviction carries a minimum fine of $500, along with a maximum jail term of 60 days.
+A second offense mandates a minimum jail term of 90 days, along with a $1,000 fine.